Information for Honors College Students

 - HON 196B, a 3-credit undergraduate research project taking place in a laboratory/field/studio setting, also specifically contracted with a faculty member.

 - Complete a zero or one-credit thesis proposal-writing workshop (HCOL 101) offered by the Honors College.
 Students will ordinarily take HCOL 101 in the spring semester of the junior year.
-Students who will be studying abroad in the spring of the junior year should take HCOL 101 in the fall semester of the junior year.
+HCOL 101 can be waived via the submission of a waiver request form completed by the student and their thesis supervisor.
+Students must submit this form to the College of Arts and Sciences Dean's Office at 438 College Street one week prior to the add/drop deadline during the semester in which they wish to waive the HCOL requirement.
+An Associate Dean will review the form to determine if the student is eligible for a waiver of the HCOL 101 requirement.
 Exceptions to the HCOL 101 requirement include the following:

 - Students studying abroad for their entire junior year.
 (NOTE: students planning to study abroad for their entire junior year should let the CAS Dean's Office know as soon as possible in order to make appropriate arrangements for the thesis proposal process).